jazzlyj/ArchitectureAndConcepts/databaseSchemas.md

 https://towardsdatascience.com/designing-your-database-schema-best-practices-31843dc78a8d
 by Chloe Lubin

-# Architecture decision factors:
+## Architecture decision factors:
 * Decide whether using a star or snowflake schema is right for you,
 * how normalization v. denormalization affect your analytics, and what the future of database schema design looks like

-Good database schema design is essential for any company leveraging relational database management systems.
+## Schema
-What is a database schema?
-A schema is a snapshot of all the objects contained in a database (tables, views, columns, keys, etc.) and their relationships.
+Is a snapshot of all the objects contained in a database (tables, views, columns, keys, etc.) and their relationships.

 A schema is represented using an Entity-Relationship Diagram (ERD), a flowchart that pictures how entities are related in a database system, where rectangles represent entities (e.g. tables), ovals, attributes (e.g. columns), and diamonds, relationships (e.g. one-to-one, one-to-many, many-to-one, and many-to-many).

-# Schema Models
+## Schema Models
 The most common schema models in a relational database system are the star schema and the snowflake one.

-## Star Schema ⭐️
+## Star Schema
 * The star schema is the simplest schema model and the most commonly used.
 * Central fact table that can be joined on by surrounding dimension tables.
 The dimension tables of a star schema model are denormalized, requiring fewer JOINs,